picocomputer/picocomputer.github.io/_sources/api.rst.txt

 .. c:function:: int xreg(char device, char channel, unsigned char address, ...);

+.. c:function:: int xregn(char device, char channel, unsigned char address, unsigned count, ...);

+   Use xreg() with cc65 and xregn() with LLVM-MOS.
+The only difference is that xregn() requires a count of the variadic arguments.

    Set extended registers on a PIX device.
 See the :doc:`ria` and :doc:`vga` documentation for what each register does.
 Setting extended registers can fail, which you should use for feature detection.
 EINVAL means the device responded with a negative acknowledgementg.
 EIO means there was a timeout waiting for ack/nak.

    :param device: PIX device ID.
 0-6